 - They should easily be able to hold a pencil or texta and understand the concept of drawing.

-- At this age your child should be enjoying play with a friend or an imaginary experience or friend.
+- At this age your child should be would play with a friend or an imaginary experience or friend.

 - At four to five years of age your child will enjoy lots of pretend play using props such as ‘dress ups’